 Though executives know what they should be doing – 88 percent say that strategy

-implementation is important to their organizations – 61 percent acknowledge that their firms often struggle to bridge the gap between strategy formulation and its day
+implementation is important to their organizations – 61 percent acknowledge that their firms often struggle to bridge the gap between strategy formulation and its day-to-day

 The Crucial Role of Communications

 Good communication is crucial to project success — this may seem obvious, but where’s the proof?

 As revealed in a new report from PMI Pulse of

 the Profession®, 55 percent of project managers agree that effective communications to all stakeholders is the most critical success factor in project management.
 In fact, for

 every US$1 billion spent on projects, US$135 million is at risk — and a startling 56 percent of that amount — US$75 million — is at risk due to ineffective communications.
 Read more

 The Project Management Institute (PMI) has recently published a radical revamp of their Program Management